Monthly Budget Plan for Indian Families – Step-by-Step Guide in 2026

 4. Allocate Budget Categories (50-30-20 Rule)

-• 50% Needs: Rent, groceries, bills
+• 50% Needs: Rent, groceries, utilities

-• 30% Wants: Eating out, travel, shopping
+• 30% Wants: Dining, travel, shopping

 5. Set Monthly Savings Goals

-Aim to save at least 15%–25% of your income.
+Aim to save 15%–25% of your total monthly income.

-• SIPs in mutual funds
+• SIP in mutual funds

-• Recurring Deposits (RD)
+• Recurring Deposit (RD)

-• Gold bonds
+• Sovereign Gold Bonds

 6. Use Budgeting Tools & Apps

-Best free tools for Indian users:
+Best free tools and apps for Indian users:

-• ET Money
+• ET Money – Auto tracks expenses and investments

-7. Review and Adjust Monthly
+7. Review and Adjust Every Month

 • Did you overspend on groceries or petrol?

-• Did you meet your saving goal?
+• Did you achieve your monthly savings goal?

 Sample Monthly Budget Plan for a Family of Four (₹65,000 Income)